Waking the Fallen

 Waking the Fallen is the second studio album by American heavy metal band Avenged Sevenfold, released on August 26, 2003, through Hopeless Records.
-It is the band's first full-length album with new lead guitarist Synyster Gates and bassist Johnny Christ (although Gates would appear on the reissue of the band's debut album, Sounding the Seventh Trumpet).
+It is the band's first full-length album with new lead guitarist Synyster Gates and bassist Johnny Christ.

-Shortly after the release of Waking the Fallen, Avenged Sevenfold left Hopeless Records and were officially signed to Warner Bros.
-Records on November 1, 2003.
-The album was released as a double 12-inch gray marble vinyl in 2008 in the US.

 The album was certified gold on July 15, 2009, even though it only sold 3,000 copies on its first week of release.
 As of August 2014, the album has sold over 693,000 copies in the United States.
-As of March 17, 2021, the album has been certified Platinum in the United States, Gold in Canada, and Silver in the United Kingdom.
+As of March 17, 2021, the album has been certified Platinum in the United States and Gold in both Canada and the United Kingdom.
 The song "Eternal Rest" appears on Kerrang!'s "666 Songs You Must Own" and was featured on the soundtrack to the movie Saw IV (2007).

-Background
+Background and recording

 On January 18, 2002, Avenged Sevenfold left Good Life Recordings and signed with Hopeless Records.
 They re-released their debut album on March 19 and also appeared on the Hopelessly Devoted to You Vol. 4 sampler in April.
 The band started to receive recognition, performing with bands such as Mushroomhead and Shadows Fall.
 They spent the year touring in support of their debut album and participated in the Vans Warped Tour.

 In September of 2002, Dameon Ash left Avenged Sevenfold and was replaced by Johnny Christ.
-Christ has previously played with the band whenever Ash could not attend, filling in on a tour.
+Christ has previously played with the band whenever Ash could not attend, filling in on a previous tour.
 Having found a new bassist, the group began recording their new album.
 Waking the Fallen was released on Hopeless Records in August 2003.

-Musical style

-Waking the Fallen featured a more refined and mature sound production in comparison to their previous album.
-This is the first release by the band to feature lead guitarist Synyster Gates, and the record also features the band's first guitar solos.
-The record is notable among fans due to M. Shadows' slightly higher pitch in his voice and high notes he sings on songs like "I Won't See You Tonight" (both parts).
-Although still primarily metalcore, the album also leans towards other styles of metal such as to melodic death metal, thrash metal and power metal.